parvaneh-soleimany/ViTPose_classification/README.md

 ### Install packages

-In order to install the packages you can use the command bellow:
+In order to install the required packages you can use the following command:

 pip install tensorflow numpy scikit-learn matplotlib